WTH Wednesday: No Really.

-Though the results are perhaps less palatable in this instance, it’s all that comes to mind.
+The results are perhaps a trifle less palatable in this instance.
 Your thoughts?

 Located: Near East Side

-Wish to follow these blogs on these “odd” buildings!
+Wish to follow these stories on these “odd” buildings!

 Where is this located?